Matur Maker: Rio Grande Valley Vipers (2019–2020)

 On 19 October 2019, Maker signed with the Houston Rockets of the NBA, but was waived the next day.
 Following this, Maker was added to the roster of the Rockets' NBA G League affiliate, the Rio Grande Valley Vipers.

 Sydney Kings (2021–2022)

 Maker joined the Denver Nuggets for the 2021 NBA Summer League.

 On 27 August 2021, Maker signed with the Sydney Kings for the 2021–22 NBL season.

 Canterbury Rams (2022)

 In May 2022, Maker played three games with the Canterbury Rams during the 2022 New Zealand NBL season.

+Nelson Giants (2023)

+On 4 April 2023, Maker signed with the Nelson Giants for the 2023 New Zealand NBL season.

+Taipei Fubon Braves (2024)

+In March 2024, Maker had a one-game stint with Taipei Fubon Braves of the P. League+.

+Rockhampton Rockets (2024)

+In April 2024, Maker joined the Rockhampton Rockets of the NBL1 North.
+He was named to the NBL1 North Second Team.

+Al-Ahli Jeddah (2024)

+In August 2024, Maker signed with Al-Ahli Jeddah of the Saudi Basketball League.
+He appeared in three games for Al-Ahli in October 2024.

+In January 2025, Maker initially signed with Al-Nasr of the Libyan Division I Basketball League but a week later signed with CS Maristes of the Lebanese Basketball League.
+He did not play for Maristes.